Greeks in Egypt: The Alexandria History Guide You Actually Need

 Quick Facts

-Cost range: Budget EGP 600 to 900 per day including transport and entry fees.
-Mid-range with a decent lunch and a private driver: EGP 1,800 to 2,500 per day.
+Cost range: Budget EGP 600 to 900 per day including transport and entrance fees; mid-range EGP 1,800 to 2,800 per day including a decent seafood lunch on the Corniche.

 Why This Place Matters